 There are also documents listing a variety of grapes supplied by El Pinal's nursery – another one of the Wests' businesses – preserved by the family of Joseph Spenker, who purchased cuttings in 1885 to plant on his 1,000-acre property just west of the town of Lodi (the Jessie's Grove estate now dominates most of Spenker's original square-mile property).

-In 1888, Spenker planted a second vineyard consisting primarily of Zinfandel, interplanted with Carignan, Mission, Tokay, and Black Prince (the latter, identified as Black Muscat).
+In 1888, Spenker planted a second vineyard consisting primarily of Zinfandel, interplanted with Carignan, Mission, Tokay, and Black Prince (the latter, also often called Rose of Peru).
 This block – today called Royal Tee Vineyard – is Lodi's oldest Zinfandel-dominated planting, and is still cultivated by Spenker's heirs, Wanda Woock Bechthold and her son Greg Burns (who operates Jessie's Grove Winery).